-We currently offer two speakers; the Blackthorn and Nightshade.
+We currently offer multiple speakers with seemingly small differences; particularly the Blackthorn and Nightshade.
 They are at very different price points and you may be wondering what is so very different.

 In three full days of listening at AXPONA with hundreds of listeners having the opportunity to hear both, consumers fell into two camps.
 Some loved the accurate reproduction the Blackthorns.
 Others loved the soulful reproduction of the Nightshades.
 Everyone appreciated the fact that they could easily hear the difference.